Coexistence of Birds in Mining Areas

 Figure 1: Wall Creeper at Pugli River , 23rd February, 2023.

 The most prominent habitat is for the Nightjars which feeds and breeds from post spring to summer till they leave in autumn for some time to come back again in the same dry and abandoned or reclaimed benches.
-Three Savana Nightjars Juveniles and one Large-tailed Nightjars Juvenile got successfully fledged last year (2022) without being disturbed by the mining activities.
+Three Savana Nightjars Juveniles and one Large-tailed Nightjars Juvenile got successfully fledged last year (2022) without being disturbed by the mining activities though some minor disturbance are observed in the nesting period due to noise pollution.
 Both the Savana and Large-tailed Nightjars inhabits the Penden Limestone Mine at Satergang (Khanigoan)/Nyoenpaling (Pugli), Phuntshopelri, Samtse.
 It is thus, more advisable to leave some barren or abandoned mining benches for these and other species.
 The mining reclamation in future must be focused on birds’ habitats creation than just high value economic trees or land development purposes for buildings or structures.

 Figure 2: Savana Nightjar with two Juveniles at Penden Limestone Mine, 21st April, 2022.